tuanvns/UI-Jenskin-Template/README.md

 # UI-Jenskin-Template
-This is template for UI team in Poeta
+This is template for UI team of Poeta